-Veinwave is a new procedure which uses thermocoagulation to safely and effectively treat spider veins and telangiectasia anywhere on the body.
-The procedure was developed by vascular surgeons as a way to treat very tiny veins that cannot be treated with sclerotherapy—which can involve risks of burning and scarring when treated with lasers.
+Veinwave is a new procedure that uses thermocoagulation to safely and effectively treat spider veins (telangiectasia) anywhere on the body.
+The procedure was developed by vascular surgeons as a way to treat very tiny veins that cannot be treated with sclerotherapy — which can involve risks of burning and scarring when treated with lasers.
 Veinwave can also be used to treat veins in difficult-to-treat locations, including the face, ankles, and knees.
 The treatment relies on thermocoagulation to heat and close vessels instantly, in a procedure that takes less than 15 minutes to perform and involves no downtime.

 Who is a candidate for Veinwave?

-Any adult man or woman in good general health who has thin spider veins, or tangled, thread-like veins known as “telangiectasia,” and who is looking for a quick procedure with no downtime, can be an excellent candidate for the Veinwave procedure.
+Any adult man or woman in good general health who has thin spider veins, the tangled, thread-like veins also known as “telangiectasia,” and who is looking for a quick procedure with no downtime, can be an excellent candidate for the Veinwave procedure.

-Veinwave is ideally suited to treat spider veins wherever they may occur, even in delicate areas where other treatments may not be suitable.
+Veinwave is ideally suited to treat spider veins wherever they may occur, including delicate areas where other treatments may not be suitable.
 Areas that can be treated include: